Can Infant Seizures Cause Brain Injuries?

 Mixed Cerebral Palsy

 Cerebral palsy (CP) exists in a variety of different forms, and its symptoms vary significantly from person to person.
-For instance, while people with severe CP may need a wheelchair to help them get around, people with mild CP might be able to walk just fine on their own (1).
-All people with CP experience...
+Some people with severe CP use a wheelchair to help them get around, while people with mild CP might use a walker or crutches.
+All people with CP experience some sort of movement or posture impairment,...

 Read More